DarkTank2/DarkTank2/README.md

 Frameworks I used:
 - VueJS (Vuetify, VueX, Pinia, VueRouter) with both Composition and Options-API
-- FeathersJS
+- FeathersJS with Sequelize-ORM
 - Express

 Databases I filled:
-- SQL-Based (MySQL, MariaDB)
+- SQL-Based (PostgreSQL, MySQL, MariaDB)

 Documentations I have provided with:
 - MarkDown